1. Home

 Around the country, solar incentives vary greatly by state and region, with some cities, counties, and utilities offering their own programs, tax credits, tax exemptions, rebates, and more.

-Before you sign a contract, understanding its details is an absolute must.
-In the early stages of your home solar project, consider whether you will buy or lease a solar system based on your personal preferences, financial goals, and available options.
+Decide whether you will buy or lease a solar system based on your personal preferences, financial goals, and available options and make sure your installer can deliver what you want.

-Buying means the system is your property and, in most cases, you will experience more significant monthly savings right after installation.
+Buying means the system is your property and, in most cases, you will save more over the lifetime of your systems.
 A lease or power purchase agreement, such as Palmetto’s LightReach Energy Plan, will give you solar power from a home system with no upfront cost and manageable monthly payments.

-Unless you’re able to pay for your panels upfront or are leasing them, you may need to finance your through a loan.
-While you are always welcome to explore your own financing options, many reputable solar installers will bring their own programs into the conversation.
+Unless you’re able to pay for your panels upfront or are leasing them, you may need to finance your system through a loan.
+Many reputable solar installers offer loans, though you can always shop around..

 By working with a company with multiple financing options, you are more likely to find a solar loan structured to fit into your budget that can unlock your long-term savings on electricity.